 What if my payment is late?

-If your payment is late, the following interest and penalty will be added to the balance you owe:
+If your payment is late, the following interest and penalty is added to the balance owed:

-- 0.56% interest will be added each month that a balance remains.
+- 0.56% interest is added each month a balance remains.

-- A 5% penalty will be added on the remaining balance after 120 days, and then an additional 5% on the remaining balance after every 120 days, not to exceed 20%.
+- A 5% penalty is added on the remaining balance after 120 days, then an additional 5% on the remaining balance after every 120 days, not to exceed 20%.